7 Day Trips from Ogden to Beat the Heat

 2. ENJOY THE VIEWS AT SNOWBASIN

-Utah's ski resorts aren't just world-class during the winter - there's plenty of activities to fuel your summer days, too.
+Utah's ski resorts aren't just world-class during the winter— there are plenty of activities to fuel your summer days, too.
 From 26 miles of lift-served mountain biking and hiking to mini-golf and scenic mountaintop dining, there's a way for everyone to enjoy the beautiful scenery at Snowbasin year-round.

 Photo: Mountain Project